Timeline of political violence by TMC workers in West Bengal, post Lok Sabha elections

 The law apparatus in the State has failed to safeguard lives and prevent the displacement of thousands of people for fear of political violence.

-While the Calcutta High Court’s proactiveness in the matter is well appreciated, it must also taken into account the complicity of the State machinery in the Khela of post-poll violence.
+While the Calcutta High Court’s proactiveness in the matter is well appreciated, it must also take into account the complicity of the State machinery in the Khela of post-poll violence.